 Depreciation is provided in respect of all plant and equipment, and is calculated in order to write off the cost or valuation of the assets over their expected useful lives on a straight line basis over a five to ten year period.
+Depreciation on assets in development commences when the assets are ready for their intended use.

-INVESTMENT PROPERTY
+F) INVESTMENT PROPERTY